renegadebio/renegade-labdevice/README.md

-A small node app that is meant to run on a single-board computer and securely connects a physical lab device to a remote bionet node.
+A small node app that is meant to run on a single-board computer and securely connects a physical lab device to a remote renegade-lims node.
 Currently only 2D barcode label scanners and printers are supported.

 Specifically, the following device-types are supported: